WELCOME TO THE KITTIES HOME PAGE.

 This has been a wake up call about the survival of Puffy Paws Kitty Haven.
 Chrissy and I do not get paid.
 Chrissy and I will never take a salary.
 All funds that are donated go into the operation of Puffy Paws Kitty Haven.

 With Chrissy's current health situation, and my health situation, we have hired help for Chrissy to help her take care of the kitties in the second building.
 The funds paid out are now a part of Puffy Paws Kitty Haven’s operating expenses.

 Our second building is 800 sq foot, and 400 sq foot of it is used solely for the kitties with feline leukemia, which we have nicknamed "The Kitty Angel Club," because all the precious fur-babies are living angels who are living out their lives.

 The second half of the building, 400 sq foot, is The Hospitality Room.

 We will be implementing a vigorous course of fundraising and action to start planning the purchase of a commercial building and land so that we may operate as a full-service rescue and cat hospice, with volunteers, adoptions, and surrenders, in a commercially-approved area, so that the cats will survive if Chrissy and I can no longer take care of the kitties, so that the kitties will live on when Chrissy and I's days are coming to an end.

 This will be our legacy that we will give to the unwanted kitties of the world: a place to go, a place that they will be loved, and every need that they have will be taken care of.

 Puffy Paws Kitty Haven will not die, when we die.

 We will be researching and then implementing our business plan which will coincide with a vigorous fundraising campaign so that Puffy Paws Kitty Haven will live forever.

-This is our new web page , so that you may follow our progress as we take this journey together.
+In the upcoming months, we will be updating our new web page here, so that you may follow our progress as we take this journey together.